microsoft/TypeScript/doc/spec.md

 #### <a name="3.7.2.3"/>3.7.2.3 Return Type

-If present, a call signature’s return type annotation specifies the type of the value computed and returned by a call operation.
+If present, a call signature's return type annotation specifies the type of the value computed and returned by a call operation.
 A `void` return type annotation is used to indicate that a function has no return value.

 When a call signature with no return type annotation occurs in a context without a function body, the return type is assumed to be the Any type.